OHIEDATIM/datim-auto-cert-updater/docs/testing/readme.md

                     - email : `root@openhim.org`
                     - password : `openhim-password`
         - you will have to know the path and authentication information for similar user on relevant remote machines, if you want them to be "informed" on the update
-        - if you mess up durring the configuration process, start over by calling the config CLI again w/ `sudo -H -u openhim_cert_updater sudo openhim-cert-updater -c` (or `sudo su openhim_cert_updater` and then `sudo openhim-cert-updater -c` and then `exit`)
+        - if you mess up durring the configuration process, start over by calling the config CLI again w/ `sudo su openhim_cert_updater -c "openhim-cert-updater -c"` (or `sudo su openhim_cert_updater` and then `sudo openhim-cert-updater -c` and then `exit`)
-        - to review the configuration file, run `sudo -H -u openhim_cert_updater sudo openhim-cert-updater -c -m`
+        - to review the configuration file, run `sudo su openhim_cert_updater -c "openhim-cert-updater -c -m"`

 # Test Setup
 ensure that all has been installed correctly